McMurray, Pennsylvania

-McMurray is a census-designated place (CDP) in Peters Township, Washington County, Pennsylvania.
+McMurray is a census-designated place (CDP) in Peters Township, Washington County, Pennsylvania, United States.
 The population was 4,736 at the 2020 census.
 It is part of the Pittsburgh metropolitan area.
 Its zip code is 15317, which it shares with neighboring borough Canonsburg.

 History

 McMurray was named after several farmers, including Levi McMurray, who owned and farmed the land in what is today known as McMurray.
 The area is part of the municipality of Peters Township.

 Geography

 McMurray is located at 40°16′56″N 80°5′14″W (40.282276, -80.087162).

 According to the United States Census Bureau, the CDP has a total area of 3.1 sqmi, all of it land.